 - ¶1.
 I am speaking the truth in Christ; I am not lying, my conscience bearing me witness in the holy Spirit, - 2. that I have great heaviness and continual sorrow in my heart. - 3.
-There have been times I prayed to be accursed from Christ for my brothers, my kinsmen according to the flesh, - 4. who are the Israelites, whose are the adoption, and the glory, and the covenants, and the giving of the law, and the service of God, and the promises, - 5. whose are the fathers, and from whom, according to the flesh, came Christ, who is above all.
+There have been times I myself prayed to be accursed from Christ for my brothers, my kinsmen according to the flesh, - 4. who are the Israelites, whose are the adoption, and the glory, and the covenants, and the giving of the law, and the service of God, and the promises, - 5. whose are the fathers, and from whom, according to the flesh, came Christ, who is above all.
 God be blessed forever.
 Amen. - 6.
-But it is not as though the word of God has failed, for not everyone who is from Israel is Israel. - 7.
-Neither are they all children just because they are Abraham's seed, but "In Isaac shall your seed be called." - 8.
+But it is not that the word of God has failed.
+For not everyone who is from Israel is Israel. - 7.
+Neither are they all children just because they are seed of Abraham, but "In Isaac shall your seed be called." - 8.
 That is to say, the children of the flesh, these are not the children of God, but the children of the promise are counted as the seed. - 9.
 For this is the word of promise: "At the appointed time, I will come, and Sarah shall have a son." - 10.
-And not only that, but Rebekah also, when she had conceived by a man, our father Isaac - 11. (the twins being not yet born, neither having done anything good or evil, so that the purpose of God according to election might stand, not of works but of the one who calls), - 12. it was said to her, "The older shall serve the younger."
-18 - 13.
-Just as it is written, "I loved Jacob, but I hated Esau."
-19 - ¶14.
+And not only that, but Rebekah also, having conceived by one man, our father Isaac - 11. (the twins being not yet born, neither having done anything good or evil, so that the purpose of God according to election might stand, not of works but of the one who calls), - 12. it was said to her, "The older shall serve the younger." - 13.
+Just as it is written, "I loved Jacob, but I hated Esau." - ¶14.
 What shall we say, then?
 Is there injustice with God?
 Absolutely not! - 15.
-For He said to Moses, "I will show mercy to whomever I show mercy, and I will have compassion on whomever I have compassion."
-20 - 16.
-So then, it is not of him who wills, nor of him who runs, but of God, who shows mercy. - 17.
-For the scripture says to Pharaoh, "This is the very reason I raised you up, that in you, I might demonstrate my power, and that my name might be proclaimed in all the earth." - 18.
-So then, to whom He will, He shows mercy, and whom He will, He hardens.
+For He said to Moses, "I will show mercy to whomever I show mercy, and I will have compassion on whomever I have compassion." - 16.
+So then, it is not of him who wants it, nor of him who strives for it, but of God, who shows mercy. - 17.
+For the scripture says to Pharaoh, "This is the very reason I raised you up, so that in you, I might demonstrate my power, and that my name might be proclaimed in all the earth." - 18.
+So then, to whom He will, He shows mercy, and whom He will, He hardens. - ¶19.
+You will say to me, then, "Why does He yet find fault?
+For who has resisted His will?" - 20.
+Hold on there, O man.
+Who are you who talks back at God?
+Will the thing shaped say to Him who shaped it, "Why did you make me like this?" - 21.
+Does not the potter have power over the clay, from the same lump to make one vessel for honor and another for dishonor? - 22.
+So what, if God, desiring to demonstrate His wrath and to make known His power, bore with great patience the vessels of wrath made for destruction, - 23. so that He might also make known the riches of His glory upon the vessels of mercy that He prepared beforehand for glory, - 24. even us whom He has called, not only from the Jews but also from Gentiles? - 25.
+As He also says in Hosea, "I will call them my people who are not my people, and will call her beloved who was not beloved." - 26.
+"And it shall come to pass in the place where it was said to them, 'You are not my people, 'there they shall be called sons of the living God."